-Explore the data, looking for usual or unusual relationships, usual or unusual data values, etc. Perform any data cleaning, transformations, etc. that may be needed; justify your actions.
-You do not need to consider X or first12 in any of your analyses.
-Classical and Popular are both discrete, but we will treat them as continuous response variables.
+1. Explore the data, looking for usual or unusual relationships, usual or unusual data values, etc. Perform any data cleaning, transformations, etc. that may be needed; justify your actions.
 Submit a brief but interesting summary, with justifications.

 In your work below, Classical should not appear in any models for Popular, nor vice-versa.
 When evaluating models, please remember to look at appropriate plots as well as test statistics.